erlang/otp/HOWTO/DEVELOPMENT.md

 ### cerl

 `cerl` is a program available in `$ERL_TOP/bin/` that has a number of features useful when developing the Erlang run-time system.
-It work just as normal `erl`, but accepts a couple of extra command line switches.
+It works just as normal `erl`, but accepts a couple of extra command line switches.
 Any other command line arguments passed to `cerl` will be passed on the Erlang as normal.
 The extra command line switches are: